PETraining/ClinicCare/Download.md

 gateway/main.py compared to main.
 Then compare that against our own planned change to gateway/main.py — does a genuine collision exist in the actual code, not just in what was planned?

+ Confirm gateway/main.py on main right now doesn't already contain our planned entry, or a conflicting one from anyone who's already merged